 How to choose the best baby monitor for deaf parents

-Those who are deaf or hard of hearing have no use for traditional auditory devices.
-That’s where other functions, such as video, vibrations, and lights, come into play.
+Those who are deaf (or hard of hearing), have little use for traditional auditory devices; which is where alternative functions like video, vibration, and lights, come into play.

-- Video: Videobaby monitors enable deaf parents to keep eyes on their little ones even when they aren’t in the same room.
+- Video: Videobaby monitors enable deaf parents to keep an eye on their little ones when not in the same room.
 A high-quality camera and high-definition video monitor allow parents to see their baby in real-time.
-Wide-angle and fish-eye cameras provide you the broadest perspective of a child’s bedroom.
-It’s also nice to be able to pan, zoom, or tilt the camera to hone in on a little one.
-On top of this, some units can be connected to multiple cameras, enabling parents to keep track of more than one child or room.
+Wide-angle and fish-eye cameras provide you with a broad perspective of your child’s bedroom.
+It’s also useful to be able to pan, zoom, or tilt the camera to hone in on them.
+Added to this, some units can be connected to multiple cameras, enabling parents to keep track of more than one child or room.

-- Light Indicatoro: Many baby monitors are equipped with light-up signals.
-These go off when the baby monitor detects sound or motion in the bay’s room.
+- Light indicator: Many monitors are equipped with light-up signals which activate when detecting sound or motion in the baby’s room.

-- Extras: Many contemporary baby monitors enable parents to track their little one’s vitals, including their heart rates, oxygen levels, and, occasionally, even the temperature of their nursey.
+- Extras: Many contemporary baby monitors enable parents to track their little one’s vitals, including their heart rate, oxygen level, and, occasionally, the actual temperature of the nursey.

-- Two-Way Communications: Moms and dads can also benefit from talk-back two-way communication and lullaby/white noise communication on their baby monitors.
-These features enable caregivers to calm their upset babies without having to get out of bed.
+- Two-way communications: Moms and dads can also benefit from talk-back two-way communication and lullaby/white noise features on their baby monitors.
+These will enable caregivers to calm an upset baby without having to get out of bed.

 Why do I need to track my baby while they sleep?

-Still, many modern caregivers start sleep training even before this time.
-Studies support the idea that successful sleep training results are better parental sleep and less parental depression.
+Many of today’s caregivers begin sleep training even before this.
+Studies support the idea that successful sleep training results in better parental sleep and less parental depression.
 3Babies and sleep: a matter of choice Douglas, P. S. (2017).
 Babies and sleep: a matter of choice.
 MJA Insight, 34.

-There are several benefits to having babies sleep in their beds.
+There are several benefits to having babies sleep in their own beds.
 You can eliminate loose bedding, roll-overs, falls, and other risks associated with bed-sharing.
-However, when parents set their babies in their cribs, they often have no way of knowing when their baby needs to be fed, comforted, or rescued.
+However, when babies are in their cribs, parents often have no way of knowing when they need to be fed, comforted, or rescued.

-Our top picks for the best baby monitor for deaf parents
+Our top picks for the best baby monitors for deaf parents

-Are you looking for the top baby monitors for deaf parents?
-We collated expert reviews and opinions to bring you five of the best baby monitors for hearing-impaired parents and caregivers.
+Looking for the top baby monitors for deaf parents?
+We’ve collated expert reviews and opinions to bring you five of the best baby monitors for hearing-impaired parents and caregivers.

 What we love